google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 ## Performance is about the user experience

-When you navigate to a URL, you do so from any number of potential starting points, possibly discarding one experience for another in the process.
-Depending on a number of conditions (e.g., connection quality, server and front end architecture), your experience may be very different from another user's.
+When you navigate to a URL, you do so from any number of potential starting points, possibly discarding one experience for another.
+Depending on a number of conditions (e.g., connection quality, server and front end architecture), your experience could be quite different from another user's.

 <figure>
   <img src="images/speed-comparison.png" alt="A comparison of two filmstrip reels